How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 Why radar satellites are uniquely positioned for flood surge

-Whilst some insurers already use drones, aircraft, and optical satellites, radar satellites are uniquely positioned for flood surge events, as they can see through clouds, rain, smoke, ash, and darkness.
-This means they can operate 24/7, with the speed and reliability that simply changes the game.
+Whilst some insurers already use drones, aircraft, and optical satellites, radar satellites are uniquely positioned for flood surge events, as they can see through clouds, rain, and even darkness.
+This means they can operate 24/7, with the speed and reliability that simply changes the game, especially in countries where the number of cloudy days is high.

 Therefore, it is no surprise that insurers are turning to radar satellites to improve their flood claims management.
 They allow insurers to pinpoint which customers will be affected by a flood and the severity of the impact, even before the customer submits their claim.